sebastian-ch/newPokeGenerator/README.md

 # AI Generated Pokemon

-Updates every 4 hours with a new one.
+uses GPT to create a new pokemon with a type and description.
+THat description is then fed into DALL-E to make an image of the new pokemon.
+Updates every 4 hours...or whenever I want a new one.

-GPT is used to create a DALL-E prompt with a description of a new pokemon
+NodeJS on the backend